The Medical Assistant Clinical Specialist

 According to the United States Department of Labor: Most Medical Assistants have a postsecondary education award such as a certificate.
 Others enter the occupation with a high school diploma and learn through on-the-job training.

 The growth of the aging baby-boom population will continue to increase demand for preventive medical services, which are often provided by physicians.
 As their practices expand, physicians will hire more Assistants to perform routine administrative and clinical duties, allowing the physicians to see more patients.
 An increasing number of group practices, clinics, and other healthcare facilities need support workers, particularly Medical Assistants, to complete both administrative and clinical duties.
 Medical Assistants work mostly in primary care, a steadily growing sector of the healthcare industry.
 In addition, the number of individuals who have access purchased separatelyto health insurance is expected to continue to increase because of federal health insurance reform, increasing patient access purchased separatelyto medical care.
-Medical Assistants who earn certification and have familiarity with EHRs may have better job prospects.
+Medical Assistants who earn certificate and have familiarity with EHRs may have better job prospects.